PaddlePaddle/PaddleSpeech/README.md

 -->

 **PaddleSpeech** is an open-source toolkit on [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) platform for a variety of critical tasks in speech, with state-of-art and influential models.

-> Note: the current audio link is not correct.

 ##### Speech-To-Text